byu-oit/handel/docs/supported-services/lambda.rst

      - No
      - 3
      - The timeout in seconds for your function.
 Max 300
+   * - vpc
+     - boolean
+     - No
+     - false
+     - If true, the lambda will be deployed inside your VPC.
+Inside your VPC, it will be able to communicate with resources like RDS databases and ElastiCache clusters.
    * - environment_variables
      - :ref:`lambda-environment-variables`
      - No